ntalbott/riak_test_server/README.md

 * [docker](https://docs.docker.com/installation/)
 * A working docker host environment (I like [dvm](https://github.com/fnichol/dvm) on OS X)
 * A hostname of `docker` mapped to the IP of your container host (192.168.42.43 for dvm)
+* At least 1Gb available to the docker VM.
+The base Erlang runtime seems to be a bit of a memory hog. (`export DOCKER_MEMORY=1024` for dvm)

 ## Installation